katatunix/katatunix.github.io/content/posts/2016/08-03-null-references-the-billion-dollar-mistake.md

 ---
 title: 'Null References: The Billion Dollar Mistake'
-subtitle: Try to avoid using null
+subtitle: Null is evil
+description: Null is evil
 date: 2016-08-03
 categories: [ Programming ]
 tags: [ 'null', exception, optional ]
 toc: false
-featuredImage: /images/billion-dollar-mistake.jpg
+featuredImage: /images/2016/08-03-null-references-the-billion-dollar-mistake/featured.jpg
+images: [ /images/2016/08-03-null-references-the-billion-dollar-mistake/featured.jpg ]
 ---

 `Null` is clearly evil.
 We as human tend to forget to check `null`, and boom ... crash!!!
 Documentation may help, but again we still forget reading documents.
 Worse, not all documents are correct and up-to-date 100%.
 Even if we remember to do every `null` check, our code would be very messy.